raspberrypilearning/blockscad-bug/en/step_3.md

 --- /task ---

 --- task ---
-Use a `difference`block to remove the cuboid from the body.
+Use a `difference`{:class="blockscadsetops"} block to remove the cuboid from the body.

 ![screenshot](images/bug-difference.png)